 - A durable financial power of attorney, which grants a designated individual legal authority to handle your financial affairs if you become incapacitated.
 That person can be your spouse, sibling, extended family member or close friend.

 As always, consult a financial planner, tax professional, or estate planning attorney for help in determining how best to structure your estate.
-(Need a financial professional?
-Contact us)
+(Learn more: Estate planning tools for households)

 With no kids in the wings to inherit their wealth, DINKS may also want to think carefully about whom they wish to leave their money to when they’re gone.
 Some bequeath money to siblings, nieces or nephews, their alma mater, or a favorite charity.